rails/rails/guides/source/form_helpers.md

 ### Barebones Helpers

 The `select_*` family of helpers take as their first argument an instance of `Date`, `Time` or `DateTime` that is used as the currently selected value.
 You may omit this parameter, in which case the current date is used.
-For example
+For example:

 ```erb
 <%= select_date Date.today, prefix: :start_date %>